|

 a book.

-For those who know him, he loves the land and the people who
+For those who knew him, he loved the land and the people who

 live on it.
-His spirit is generous beyond expectation, witty
+His spirit was generous beyond expectation, witty

 without effort, and humble beyond the norm.
 In the few months